joshspeagle/dynesty/docs/source/faq.rst

 **The stopping criterion for Dynamic Nested Sampling is taking a long time to evaluate.
 Is that normal?**

-For large numbers of samples with a large number of varying live points, this is normal.
-Every new particle increases the complexity of simulating the errors used in the stopping criterion (see :ref:`Nested Sampling Errors`), so the time required tends to scale with the number of batches added.
-This is especially true if the "full" live point simulation is being used (via the `error = 'simulate'` argument) rather than the approximation enabled by default (`error = 'sim_approx'`).
+This might mean you are using a version of ``dynesty`` below v1.2 or you are using a large number of simulations to estimate the errors.
+In earlier versions, the stopping criteria was much more computationally intensive to evaluate.
+However, in both earlier and current versions, using (1) large numbers of simulations with (2) large numbers of samples with (3) a large number of varying live points can make the stopping criteria difficult to evaluate quickly.
+See
+:ref:`Nested Sampling Errors` for additional details.

 **I'm trying to sample using gradients but getting extremely poor performance.
 I thought gradients were supposed to make sampling more efficient!